Wednesday, 18 March 2026

 Three Horseshoes Knockholt

-In Halstead the bus headed right for Knockholt and did a circuit at the Three Horseshoes pub and returned he way it had come not only to Halstead but also back down to the old A21.
+In Halstead the bus headed right for Knockholt and did a circuit at the Three Horseshoes pub and returned the way it had come not only to Halstead but also back down to the old A21.
 Here we turned left passing Knockholt station at 1358 and finally joining the current A21 to get to Pratts Bottom.
 Here the final passenger to join the bus boarded.

 The bus left the A21 at the Rose and Crown Green Street Green and took